hqwrong/game-robot/README.md

 2. Multiple protos support. `sproto` and `protobuf` so far.

 3. Two modes support. `client` mode for interaction on command line, `simulator` mode for async running which is often used in pressure test.

+3. simple and easy-to-use api.
+Actually, you only have to put a decorator(@addcmd or @handle) above your function to make it a client command or a handle for proto request.

+4. simple but powerful command client, which support passing in types of string, int, list and dict.

+5. stream encrypt support built in.

 ## Setup && Launch